xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/Weight.md

 The `Weight` class also has an implicit `serde` value defined on it, which is an instance of the `Serde` type class.
 The `Serde` type class is used to serialize and deserialize instances of a type.
 The `serde` instance is defined using the `forProduct1` method of the `Serde` companion object, which takes two functions as arguments.
 The first function is used to construct a new `Weight` instance from a single argument of type `BigInteger`.
 The second function is used to extract the `BigInteger` value from a `Weight` instance.

-Overall, the `Weight` class and object are used to represent and manipulate weights in the Alephium protocol.
+Overall, the `Weight` class and object are used to represent and manipulate weights in the Oxygenium protocol.
 The `Weight` class is defined as a value class to optimize memory usage, and it has methods for addition and multiplication.
 The `Weight` object has methods for creating `Weight` instances from `Target` instances and for creating a zero `Weight` instance.
 The `serde` instance is used to serialize and deserialize `Weight` instances.
 ## Questions:
- 1. What is the purpose of the `Weight` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `Weight` class and how is it used in the `oxygenium` project?

-   The `Weight` class is used to represent a weight value in the `alephium` project and is defined as a final case class with a `BigInteger` value.
+   The `Weight` class is used to represent a weight value in the `oxygenium` project and is defined as a final case class with a `BigInteger` value.
 It provides methods for addition, multiplication, and comparison of weight values.

 2. What is the `Serde` trait and how is it used in the `Weight` object?

-   The `Serde` trait is a serialization/deserialization interface used in the `alephium` project to convert objects to and from byte arrays.
+   The `Serde` trait is a serialization/deserialization interface used in the `oxygenium` project to convert objects to and from byte arrays.
 The `Weight` object defines an implicit `Serde` instance for the `Weight` class using the `forProduct1` method of the `Serde` companion object.

 3. What is the `from` method in the `Weight` object and how does it relate to the `Target` class?

    The `from` method in the `Weight` object is used to create a `Weight` instance from a `Target` instance.
 It does this by dividing the maximum `BigInteger` value by the `value` of the `Target` instance.
-This method is used to calculate the weight of a block in the `alephium` blockchain based on its target value.
+This method is used to calculate the weight of a block in the `oxygenium` blockchain based on its target value.